fabacab/CTF/2017/BSidesSF/web/Zumbo/README.md

 Discussed in the previously linked article is an apparently magic incantation, `{{ ''.__class__.__mro__[2].__subclasses__() }}`, that reveals access to the Python execution environment outside of the Jinja template sandbox.
 Rather than gloss over this detail, let's take the time to at least shallowly dissect why this works.

-We already understand the `{{` and `}}` are Jinja expressions, so let's begin by chunking the expression itself and injecting one piece at a time.
+We already understand the `{{` and `}}` are Jinja expression delimeters, so let's begin by chunking the expression itself and injecting one piece at a time.
 The first part is the empty string `''`.
 This is simply a Python string literal.
 [Injecting it (with a payload of `%7B%7B''%7D%7D`](http://zumbo-8ac445b1.ctf.bsidessf.net/%7B%7B''%7D%7D)) returns the familiar "No such file or directory" error, but with zero content:

 ```html
 [Errno 2] No such file or directory: u""